GridTools/gt4py/docs/quickstart.rst

 Introduction
 ------------

-In GT4Py, grid computations such as stencils are defined in a donain-specific language (DSL) called GTScript.
+In GT4Py, grid computations such as stencils are defined in a domain-specific language (DSL) called GTScript.
 GTScript is syntactically a subset of Python, but has different semantics.
 Computations defined in this DSL are translated by the GT4Py toolchain into code in Python based on `NumPy <http://www.numpy.org/>`_ or C++/CUDA based on the `GridTools <http://gridtools.github.io/>`_ library.
 To be able to achieve full performance with GridTools, data has